peterjbachman/personalWebsite/content/resume.md

 ---
 title: "Resume"
-menu:
-  main:
-    name: "Resume"
 ---

 # Resume

-A graduate student in Political Science at Washington University in St. Louis, using text-as-data methods to better understand the Supreme Court.
-Expertise in statistics, with an emphasis on machine learning, imbalanced data, and text-analysis.
+A Master's graduate in Political Science at Washington University in St. Louis, using text-as-data methods to better understand the Supreme Court.
+Expertise in statistics and data analytics, with an emphasis on machine learning, imbalanced data, and text-analysis.

 A PDF version can be found [here](/files/resume.pdf)